Amari (The Morning Show): Accolades

-TVLine named Nicole Beharie as a honorable mention for the "Performer of the Week" for the week of October 18, 2025, for her performance in the episode.
+TVLine named Nicole Beharie as an honorable mention for the "Performer of the Week" for the week of October 18, 2025, for her performance in the episode.
 The site wrote, "If you watch (or rewatch) one scene from this week's The Morning Show, make it Chris' appearance on Bro's podcast.
 The character went into the interview resolutely denying allegations that she'd used performance-enhancing drugs to secure her Olympic wins.
 With her barely measured tone and cutting glances, Beharie filled the room with Chris' frustration — and we were right there with her... until her former teammate provided unassailable proof that the accusations were true.
 When you revisit the scene, pay particular attention to the moment that Chris realized the jig is up: Beharie's choices were stunning.
 There's no way out but to own what Chris did, so Beharie put her head down and plowed through with a matter-of-fact recitation of what happened... until the Olympian came to the topic of the son she delivered too early for him to survive.
 Beharie had her character break so believably, and so totally, that there was no way not to feel for her: She made a huge mistake, yes, but the price of that was now public humiliation as she re-lived the worst moment of her life.
 It was awful.
 It was beautiful.
 It was some of Beharie's best work."